 Fees and Funding

 The current cost of the programme can be found at this link (These fees may be subject to slight change each year and prospective students should check with the Course Directors in advance of making an application.)
 Part sponsorship from professional bodies has been made available, including the Catholic Primary Schools Management Association, the Association of Management of Catholic Secondary Schools.
 Several dioceses and religious congregations have also provided some sponsorship for those taking the programme.
-For further details please contact the Course Directors.
+For further details please contact the Course Director.